Monthly fishing forecast for Siesta Key

 Artificial baits that work shallow and don’t get hung up in the grass are the most effective baits.
 This includes soft plastics on a light jig head, weedless spoons, and topwater plugs.
 A gold Johnson weedless spoon is a proven lure.
 It can be cast a long way and covers a lot of water.
 Scented soft plastics such as Trigger-X and Gulp!
 Baits are extremely effective, particularly once fish are located.
 They allow anglers to work an area slowly and thoroughly.
 Special weighted hooks are made specifically for this application, but a 1/8 ounce jig head also works well.
 Large live shrimp and bait fish will also produce; however live bait can be difficult to fish in shallow grass.

-Speckled trout fishing has been outstanding this year and this should continue in September.
+Speckled trout fishing should be good in September.
 Deeper flats will produce more fish, while the larger specimens may be found in shallow water.
 A Rapala Skitter Walk or X-Rap worked over bars at first light is a deadly technique for fooling gator trout.
 Along with trout, anglers fishing the deep grass will catch a variety of species this month including bluefish, Spanish mackerel, mangrove snapper, pompano, gag grouper, and ladyfish.
 Both live bait and artificial lures will catch plenty of fish.
-A gold Cotee grub on a ¼ ounce jig head is a great choice for anglers who enjoy casting artificial lures.
+A glow/chartreuse grub on a ¼ ounce jig head is a great choice for anglers who enjoy casting artificial lures.
 Olive (08) X-Raps and other plugs are also effective along with gold and silver spoons.
 A live shrimp under a popping cork is a time-proven technique for catching “specks” on the West Coast of Florida.